microsoft/WindowsAppSDK/specs/Deployment/MSIXPackages.md

 v1.0.0.0.
 This poses servicing challenges, as updating the Main package requires any running processes from the existing Main package to be terminated.

-For these reasons developers are strongly encouraged to only rely on the Main package when necessary.
+For these reasons Windows App SDK developers are strongly encouraged to only rely on the Main package when necessary.

 If a process from the Main package is necessary, it should be short-lived or support a save/restore